 A Doctorate in Adult and Higher Education with an option in Community College Leadership prepares faculty and administrators for leadership roles in technical and community colleges and similar organizations.
 The focus is on the application of quality research to the problems and opportunities in community colleges.

-Applicants need a minimum of three years of professional experience in technical or community colleges or a professional field related to teaching, learning and/or leadership.
+Applicants need a minimum of three years of full-time professional experience in technical or community colleges or a professional field related to teaching, learning and/or leadership.